Audeze Mobius Gaming Headphone Review

 There are a lot of workarounds for getting great microphone audio while simultaneously using your favorite pair of headphones, but there is one thing those options do not have: convenience.
 If you have a standard desktop set up year-round and only want to use one pair of headphones, then great.
 Most people, including myself, have various set-ups; I might want to use the Audeze Mobius on my gaming laptop when traveling, or perhaps I want to hook it up to my Xbox.
 The convenience of not having to set up or travel with an extra microphone, cables, etc. cannot go unnoticed.

-But the Mobius microphone isn’t bad.
+But the Mobius microphone isn't bad.
 It could just be better.
 That statement could be applied to every gaming headset on the market right now.
 If you spend the time to configure the boom mic with your personal set up, then it will get the job done.
-The added benefit of the Mobius is that you don’t have to run any wires if you don’t want to.
+It's probably not going to be much of an issue for the average consumer, but the audiophile and pro-audio crowd might be more sensitive to it.
+The added benefit of the Mobius is that you don't have to run any wires if you don't want to.

 Look Ma, No Cords!

 Oh, did I forget to mention that the Mobius can run double duty as either a wired or wireless headset?
 There is a lot of tech packed into the Audeze Mobius headset, and the functionality is impressive, to say the least.
 The term "Bluetooth"" is often treated as a 4-letter word in the audiophile community.
 The "B" word has the connotation of inferiority since there is a quality loss in the form of compression when transmitting audio wirelessly.
 From an audio quality perspective, a wired headphone will always sound infinitely better than a wireless one.